Towards Identifiability of Interventional Stochastic Differential Equations: Setup

 We focus on the setting where we only observe the SDE through the induced stationary density under $k$ different shift interventions.
 Specifically, there are vectors $\{c_i\}_{i=1}^k$ with each $c_i \in \mathbb{R}^n$, and we observe the stationary distribution of the SDE,

 We denote the concatenated intervention column vectors by the matrix $C \in \mathbb{R}^{n \times k}$.
-In the causal disentanglement literature, shift interventions typically give fewer guarantees~\citep{buchholz2024learning,squires2023linear}.
-Therefore, we assume knowledge of the interventions: \begin{assumption} The shift interventions $C$ are observed. \end{assumption}
+In the causal disentanglement literature, shift interventions typically give fewer guarantees~\citep{buchholz2024learning,squires2023linear}, and even in the case of linear SDEs, the drift is trivially not identifiable without knowledge of the intervention vectors.
+Therefore, we assume knowledge of the interventions $C$.